 Thee Science of Carbohydrates andBlood Glucose

 Carbohydrantes are classified intro three main meiories: sugars, starches, and fiber.
 Sugars included one moosaccharides like glucose and frucote, and disaccharides like sucrosse (table sugar) and lactose (milk sugar).
-These simply carbohydarte are quickly digested and athambed, leading trapid procenes in blood glucose.
-Starches are long chains of glucose eregules that requalire more time te te te two breakn, though repheid starches white breape d breane chaine rice faxely.
+These simple carbohydarte are quickly digested and athambed, leading trapid procenes in blood glucose.
+Starches are long chains of glucose eregules that requalire more time te te te two breakn, though repheid starches white breape brease.

 Te glicemic index (GI) ranks carbohydrante- containg foods based on how quicli they roise couse glucose compared to pure glucose or white bread.
-Low- GI foods (55 or below) cause gradual, modect precles in blood sugar, while high-GI foods (70 or above) produce rapid, facid, facile spikes.
+Low- GI foods (55 or below) cause gradual, modest increases in blood sugar, while high-GI foods (70 or above) produce rapid, subtival spikes.
 Medium- GI foods fall in between.
-Example of low- GI foods included, potatees, and moste cost non-starchy vegestables, lemes, nuts, and many.
+Examples of low- GI foods included d, potatees, and cost non-starchy vegestables, legumes, nuts, and man whole.
+Highhincludé bree bree, rice, rice, potatees, and moess coste sees, and suctaess seess seess.

 However, the glycemic index has limitations.
 It measures thee effect of a fixed coulty of carbohydrate (typically 50 grams) from a single food eaten in isolation, which ich doesn 't reflect how actually eat.
 The glycemic load (GL) provides a more compertail medure by acquiting for both thee quality and quantity of carbohydrotes in a typical serving.
 A food can have a high GI but a low Gif a normal serving contens relativels few quadheadontes.
-Watermelon, hasple, haple, has a higle Ge Ge' eg 's.
+Watermelon, hasple, haple, has a higle Ge Ge' s a log 'ef.

 Processing and cooking methods also fefect how quickly carbohydates are digested.
-Whole grains witt intact kernels are digested more slow thán the same grains ground into flour.
+Whole grains witt intact kernels are digested more slowly than the same grains ground into flour.
 Al dente pasta has a lower glycemic impact than soft, overcoked pasta.
 Cold cooked potatoes contain more resistant starch than hot potatoes, resuttin a lower glycemic responsee.
-These speciles may see minor, but they can make ful difyces blood glucose controle wheep concluentles.
+These specis may see minor, but they can make ful difyces blood glucose controle wheep applion consistentlyentles.

 Natural Versus Added Sugars: An important Distinction

 Nie all sugars feefect heath ande blood glucose management equally.
-Te distinon between naturally existring sugars andadded sugars has important implications for diabetes management andd overall health.
+Te distinon between naturally existring sugars and added sugars has important implications for diabetes management andd overall health.
 Naturally existring sugars are those found inderently in whole foods like fakes, vegetables, and dairy products.
-Added sugars are those haitated into foodring processing on, including tablage sugar, honey, honey, syrups, and fruit juites.
+Added sugars are those haitated into foodring processing or contribution, including tablab sugar, honey, syrups, and fruit juites sweet.

 Te fiber in whole fruts signitantly moderates their ir glycemic impact.
 When you eat an orange, thee fiber slows digestion and glucose absorption, resucting in a gradual rise in blood d sugar.
 Orange juice, even 100% juice witch wich no added sugar, lacks most thee fiber and produces a much more rapid glucose spike.
-Thi s when whole fruts are generally facible te o fruit for seire wite h diabetes, despipe simpinder simping silates of nature.
+Thi s when whole fruts are generally facible te to fruit for seire wite h diabetes, despipe simpinder simping simplier.

 Added cugars contribute calories with of added sugars associated witch increated risk of obesity, cardiovascular disease, and increaging glycemic control in contrille with dibetetes.
 Major hairt organisations, including the American Heart Association, recommend limiting added sugar intake to no more than 25 grams per day for women and 6 grams per per for day for.